pdf-raku/PDF-Grammar-raku/README.md

-pdf | Hash | A PDF document, consisting of a `header` and `body` array real | Real | Real object type, e.g. `42.0` start | UInt | Start position of stream data (returned by `ind-obj-nibble` rule) startxref | Uint | byte offset from the end of the file to the start of the trailer stream | Hash | Stream object type.
+pdf | Hash | A PDF document, consisting of a `header` and `body` array real | Real | Real object type, e.g. `42.0` start | UInt | Start position of stream data (returned by `ind-obj-nibble` rule) startxref | UInt | byte offset from the end of the file to the start of the trailer stream | Hash | Stream object type.
 An dictionary indirect object followed by stream data trailer | Hash | Trailer.
 This typically contains the trailer `dict` entry. type | UInt | Index entry type: 0 - free, 1 - inuse, 2 - stream object